New York Gov. Cuomo's press conference pushed back following sign-language order

 Attorney General Letitia James, who is representing Cuomo, responded to the judge that night by saying there are “technical issues” that would get in the way of being able to comply with her order as of Tuesday, but that officials believe it can be followed by Wednesday, the newspaper adds.

-However, as it currently stands, the judge has yet to reply to the state’s request for a one-day reprieve, according to USA Today Network reporter Jon Campbell.
+Caproni then granted the state's request for a one-day reprieve on Tuesday, writing that Cuomo's camp has until Wednesday to implement the order -- and if it can't, it must provide an affidavit explaining why, according to USA Today Network reporter Jon Campbell.

-Cuomo usually holds his press conferences at 11:30 a.m.
-ET.
-Tuesday’s press conference is now scheduled for 1 p.m., while Cuomo’s camp insists the change in timing is just a coincidence, Campbell says.
+Tuesday’s press conference is now scheduled for 1 p.m., while Cuomo’s side insists the change in timing is just a coincidence, Campbell says.